rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](typst-report-typst-source-text.png)

-You can also make more complicated custom functions.
+You can also make more complicated custom Typst functions.
 For instance, we use what we called “status boxes” throughout the report to show the status of various items:

 ![](status-box.png)